 - estimates the budget and deadlines.

 When is the discovery phase held?
-As a rule, this integral step lies between project initiation and project planning in the development lifecycle.
+As a rule, this integral step lies between project initiation and project planning in the product development life cycle.
 And it is a crucial one in project management, partially predetermining the overall success of the product-to-be and helping to avoid pitfalls and wasted resources.

 Just like with any software development project, your pool of specialists and web development team structure will vary.
 But it makes sense to involve more than one person in the project discovery phase so that you get diverse opinions from multiple professionals and various perspectives.
 This way, you'll have a complete picture and make better decisions.